In this article, Dr. Gleaton shares how pregnancy tests work, what medications could affect pregnancy test results, and when to talk to your doctor.

 If you believe you’ve been getting multiple false positives or false negatives, you should see your doctor.
 This is especially important if you are participating in fertility treatments or are showing symptoms of pregnancy, but receiving negative test results.

 Some false pregnancy test results could be a result of a hormone imbalance, including PCOS, a chemical or ectopic pregnancy, evaporation lines, and more.
 Make sure you’re following your test instructions correctly to avoid any user error.
+We made sure our early-result pregnancy tests are simple and easy to use with jargon-free instructions to get the clear answer you need.

 Follow instructions and know when to seek advice